yonghuang586/find-a-rental-house/README.md

 # Rental House Analysis (In Progress)

-The Rental House Analysis project aims to assist in finding a suitable rental house for relocation.
+This project aims to assist in finding a suitable rental house for relocation.
 As I plan to move to a new rental house shortly, this project focuses on providing valuable insights into the current and historical rentals, crime rates, living costs, and other related metrics.
 By analyzing data and building a dashboard using Python and Tableau, this project will help facilitate decision-making regarding the choice of location for the new rental house.

 ## Summary